• Skip to main content

 Mark Gettemeyer joined Rosemann’s St. Louis office in December 2021 as a Project Architect.
 He earned a Bachelor of Architecture Degree at Drury University in Springfield, Missouri.

 Mark has working knowledge of jurisdictional zoning and land use codes and understands different product types and how the code determines how a building will be constructed.
 He regularly has client and outside consultant contact.
+Mark is skilled using the latest technology including AutoCAD, REVIT, Sketchup, and Photoshop.

 Outside of work, Mark enjoys portrait photography and leather working.